digital-fabric/polyphony/docs/getting-started/overview.md

 - Support for more core and stdlib APIs
 - More adapters for gems with C-extensions, such as `mysql`, `sqlite3` etc
-- Use `io_uring` agent as alternative to the libev agent
+- Use `io_uring` backend as alternative to the libev backend
 - More concurrency constructs for building highly concurrent applications